-The mission of the USC Library is to provide quality services and collections that support the teaching, research and scholarship activities of the University.
+The mission of the University of the Sunshine Coast Library is to provide quality services and collections that support the teaching, research and scholarship activities of the University.

 We recognise that we need to work in partnership with our clients to ensure that Library services, collections and facilities meet our clients’ needs.
 The Library has a policy of open access to the collections for study and research.